From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Approach

 \subsection{Basic Notions}

-We define a conceptual space $\mathcal{G} = \{V, E\}$, where $V$ and $E$ are sets of nodes and edges, respectively.
-Each node $v \in V$ represents a concept, which can be realized by a token, word, or sense.
-Each edge $e(u,v) \in E$ connects a pair of nodes $(u,v)$, reflecting their degree of association~\cite{guo2012concepts}.
+We define a lexico-semantic network $\mathcal{G} = \{V, E\}$, where $V$ and $E$ are sets of nodes and edges, respectively.
+Each node $v \in V$ represents a word or a token~\footnote{In LLMs, a token, typically a subword, is the minimal computational unit.}.
+Each edge $e(u,v) \in E$ connects a pair of nodes $(u,v)$, reflecting their semantic relatedness.
 If a path $p(u,v)$ exists between nodes $u$ and $v$, they are connected, with path length $L$ defined as the number of edges along the path.
 If no path exists, $L = \infty$.
-A conceptual space is considered connected if every pair of nodes is connected.
+We use $L$ of the shortest path to indicate the topological distance between two nodes.
+The network $\mathcal{G}$ is considered connected if every pair of nodes is connected.

 A subgraph $\mathcal{G'} = \{V', E'\}$, where $V' \subset V$ and $E' \subset E$, reflects the local topology of $\mathcal{G}$ and typically represents a specific semantic domain, such as adverbs~\cite{zhang2017semantic}, color adjectives~\cite{gardenfors2014geometry}, or qualitative words~\cite{perrin2010polysemous}.
 Similarly, a subgraph is connected if every pair of nodes has a path.
+Note that $\mathcal{G}'$ may not connected as a whole.

-We define a metric $M$ on $\mathcal{G}$ to measure the association or similarity between nodes.
-A common metric is cosine similarity~\footnote{While cosine distance violates the triangle inequality required by strict distances, we relax this constraint due to its simplicity and widespread use.}, widely applied in similarity-related tasks.
+We define a metric $M$ on $\mathcal{G}$ to measure the relatedness or similarity between nodes.
+A common metric is cosine similarity , widely applied in similarity-related tasks.
+Accordingly, we also utilize the cosine distance $D$ between nodes, which is one minus cosine similarity~\footnote{While cosine distance violates the triangle inequality required by strict distances, we relax this constraint due to its simplicity and widespread use.}.